Norah Jeruto

-Norah Jeruto Tanui (Нора Джеруто Тануй, born 2 October 1995) is a Kazakhstani (formerly Kenyan) steeplechase runner.
-She won the gold medal in the 3000 metres steeplechase at the 2022 World Athletics Championships.
+Norah Jeruto Tanui (Нора Джеруто Тануй, born 2 October 1995) is a Kazakhstani long-distance runner specialising in the steeplechase.
+She won the gold medal in the 3000 metres steeplechase at the 2022 World Championships, becoming the first athlete representing Kazakhstan to win a title at the World Athletics Championships and setting a championship record in the process.
+Formerly a Kenyan athlete, Jeruto took gold in the event at the 2016 African Championships in Athletics.

-She was the champion at the African Championships in Athletics in 2016.
+She was the 2021 Diamond League 3000 m steeplechase champion.
 Currently Jeruto is an athlete of Altay Athletics club (professional track and field club) in Kazakhstan.

 Career

 Her international debut came at the 2011 African Cross Country Championships, where she placed sixth in the junior race to complete a Kenyan sweep of the top six.
 She ran the third fastest time ever for the 2000 metres steeplechase at the 2011 World Youth Championships in Athletics, recording 6:16.41 minutes to take the gold in spite of a heavy fall at the waterjump.
 Later that year she claimed the steeplechase title at the 2011 Commonwealth Youth Games, as well as a bronze in the 3000 metres flat.
 She missed out on selection for the 2012 World Junior Championships in Athletics.

 She set a 3000 metres steeplechase best of 9:45.1 minutes at age fifteen, but struggled to improve on that in subsequent seasons.
 She was selected for Kenya's junior team at the 2015 IAAF World Cross Country Championships, but did not compete.

 After a runner-up performance at the Kenyan Athletics Championships, setting a best of 9:28.5 minutes behind Lydia Rotich, Jeruto made her senior international debut at the 2016 African Championships in Athletics.
 A personal best run of 9:25.07 minutes at the competition brought her the steeplechase gold medal and a championship record.

-Despite her ranking, she didn't participate at 2020 Tokyo Olympics, because she was still waiting for her allegiance to Kazakhstan which she has obtained on 30 January 2022.
+Despite her ranking, she didn't participate at 2020 Tokyo Olympics, because she was still waiting for her Kazakhstan citizenship which she obtained on 30 January 2022.